psahni/ajax-error-representer/README.md

 #ajax error representater

-You have an ajax form, you have put up server side validations errors over fields and return you return those validations in json format from server.
+You have an ajax form, you have put up server side validations over fields and return you return those validations errors in json hash format from server.

 Now if you want to show those json errors inline, then this plugin can help you to display errors in a cool way.
 ## Installation